-Age under 6 years at the onset of the disease is prognostically favorable because of the higher remodeling potential.
+Age under 6 years at the onset of the disease is prognostically favourable because of the higher remodeling potential.

 Residual deformities may include coxa magna (broadening of the head and neck of the femur), coxa plana (osteochondritis of the femoral head), coxa breva (structural shortening of the neck of the femur) and hinged abduction (this occurs when an enlarged femoral head is pushed laterally and it impinges on the acetabular rim when the hip is abducted).

 Femoral head deformity is well tolerated in short and intermediate terms, but 50% of patients develop disabling arthritis in the sixth decade of life .

 Further reading and references